GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Fast Payments

-ECA transactions are received in the recipient’s wallet almost instantly and the ECA received is spendable as soon as the transaction is confirmed in the blockchain.
+ECA transactions are received in the recipient's wallet almost instantly and the ECA received is spendable as soon as the transaction is confirmed in the blockchain.
 The confirmation process requires less than 2.5 minutes.

 ## Transaction Fees Approaching Zero